Toney Anaya: New Mexico Attorney General

 From 1975 to 1979, Anaya served as New Mexico Attorney General.
 During his service as attorney general, Anaya oversaw an investigation of the upward curve in the level of drugs in the Penitentiary of New Mexico after 1972.
 In 1975 his investigation found that some penitentiary staff members not only overlooked drug trafficking but were actually involved in it.
 The trafficking involved both street drugs, such as heroin, and drugs pilfered from the prison's pharmacy.
 The 1975 investigation reported very loose controls on pharmacy drugs.

 Anaya launched a nine-month investigation of the Penitentiary of New Mexico administration, resulting in a 27-page 1975 report.
 The report documented traffic in heroin, cocaine, cash and liquor in the penitentiary.
 It also concluded that sides of beef had been regularly diverted from the prison kitchen loading docks into the pickup trucks of certain favored correctional officers.

 Anaya and state Corrections Department Director Michael Francke signed a consent order in the U.S. District Court for New Mexico compelling the Penitentiary of New Mexico to improve classification practices, stop illegal disciplinary procedures, reduce overcrowding, and significantly improve the food, water supply, plumbing, heating, ventilation and electricity.
 Ordered by District Judge Edwin Felter, the decree was largely ignored and unenforced for more than three and a half years prior to the New Mexico State Penitentiary riot.
-In 1978, Anaya ran for United States Senate, but was defeated by incumbent Republican Pete Domenici.
+In 1978, Anaya ran for the United States Senate, but was defeated by incumbent Republican Pete Domenici.
 In 1982, he was elected the 26th governor of New Mexico.